dstackai/dstack/examples/fine-tuning/alignment-handbook/README.md

 as trainer configuration from a YAML file.
 This file can be found at [`examples/fine-tuning/alignment-handbook/config.yaml`](https://github.com/dstackai/dstack/blob/master/examples/fine-tuning/alignment-handbook/config.yaml).
 You can modify it as needed.

+> Before you proceed with training, make sure to update the `hub_model_id` in [`examples/fine-tuning/alignment-handbook/config.yaml`](https://github.com/dstackai/dstack/blob/master/examples/fine-tuning/alignment-handbook/config.yaml)
+> with your HuggingFace username.

 ## Single-node training